bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 ## Profiling
 In my team, we use the DataDog APM for instrumenting, tracing and profiling applications our applications.
-So I wanted to use the same thing for my new ZIO application.
+So, I wanted to use the same thing for my new ZIO application.
 Fortunately, things seemed to work quite seamlessly here, with the help of the [zio-telemetry OpenTracing](https://zio.dev/zio-telemetry/opentracing) library.
 DataDog APM [supports OpenTracing](https://docs.datadoghq.com/tracing/trace_collection/custom_instrumentation/java/) for custom instrumentation, for the cases where it doesn't automatically detect some libraries, like STTP.